bibbox/app-molgenis-fair/INSTALL-APP.md

 ### Log in with the default credentials
 Click on "Sign in" on the top right corner of the screen.
-The default admin user name is "admin" and the default admin password is "admin".
+The default admin user name is "admin" and the default password is "admin".

 ![Screenshot01](assets/install-screen-01.png)